 Conspiracy Charge: Definition, Examples, and Sentence

 When a person commits a crime, the court will charge them for it accordingly.
-Light crimes, which they often call misdemeanors, would land you in jail for at most six months.
+Light crimes, often called misdemeanors, would land you in jail for at least six months.
 Meanwhile, serious crimes, also known as felonies, can land the offender in prison for one year to a lifetime.
-Put simply, the sentence for a crime depends on its severity.
+The sentence for a crime depends on its severity.
 That’s why it can get confusing if the crime in question is a conspiracy.

 What Is A Conspiracy Charge?